 James also appears in The Best Of Looks Unfamiliar alongside Darrell Maclaine, Jonny Morris, Ros Ballinger, Paul Kirkley, Garreth F. Hirons and Tim on Betamax Video Club talking about Absolute Beginners, which you can find here.

-You Belong In Rock’n’Roll is a feature explaining in no uncertain terms why Tin Machine are good, not bad like you thought; you can find it here.
+You Belong In Rock’n’Roll is a feature outlining in no uncertain terms why Tin Machine are good, not bad like you thought; you can find it here.

 © Tim Worthington.